Factbox: Mexico's presidential candidates on the issues

 * Ensure national oil demand is covered by, for example, limiting oil exports when the reserve replacement rate falls below 100 percent.
 Increase the power of the national oil regulator.

-* Increase refining capacity by building up to five new refineries to cut Mexico’s gasoline imports.
+* Increasing refining capacity by building up to five new refineries to cut Mexico’s gasoline imports.

 * Ensure the minimum wage rises more than inflation.